 The Exact Lipstick Audrey Hepburn Wore in Breakfast at Tiffany’s

 The mysterious lipstick shade is Revlon Pink in the Afternoon and is still available to buy today!
 The black bullet casing is simple yet elegant which explains why it was the perfect choice for the classic Hollywood movie.

 The Revlon brand featured a lot throughout the movies of the 50s and 60s, especially those starring Audrey Hepburn.
 In Breakfast at Tiffany’s she wore Revlon’s Pink in the Afternoon – a perfect combination of pink and nude.
-In Roman Holiday and generally for her 50s make-up look she wore Revlon’s Fire and Ice – a revolutionary shade of red that warms to the shade of your skin tone.
+In Funny Face and generally for her 50s make-up look she wore Revlon’s Fire and Ice – a revolutionary shade of red that warms to the shade of your skin tone.

 Cruelty-Free Alternatives to the Breakfast at Tiffany’s Lipstick Colour

 But what if you’re looking for a cruelty-free alternative?
 Well that’s what Online Personal Stylist is here for of course!
 Never before has it taken me so much research and time to track down an alternative (cruelty-free or not) to any particular beauty product.
 Through extensive trial and error, not to mention uncountable incompatible swatches trailing up my arm, I’ve finally narrowed down a couple of excellent alternatives to this vintage make-up hit.